Responsible Travel in Peru

 - Peru is one of the most biodiverse countries globally, and it is our responsibility to protect them by minimizing water, garbage, and air pollution.

-- We contribute to many local nonprofit organizations and also organize volunteerism in several local communities.
+- We contribute to many local nonprofit organizations and organize volunteerism in several local communities.
 This is a good way to give something back to our brothers and sisters.